Marla Leigh Caplan Psychotherapy for the Soul

 Explore the unconscious flow that fuels your creative work.
-Engage the depths of psyche to unlock vision, clarity, and authentic expression.
+Engage the depths of psyche to unlock vision, clarity & authentic expression.

-Emotional sensitivities can offer exquisite openings for experiencing and translating your unique perspective of the world in a way that is transformative for both the artist and the viewer.
+Emotional sensitivities can offer exquisite openings for experiencing and translating your unique perspective of the world, in ways that are transformative for both the artist and the viewer.

-Psychodynamic psychotherapy offers a supportive exploratory framework in which to confront the void—that sense of “nothingness” that comes up when the one thing we really need to address is ignored but refuses to go away, occupying the space where creative ideas would otherwise flow freely.
+Psychodynamic psychotherapy offers a supportive, exploratory framework for meeting the void—that sense of “nothingness” that arises when the one thing we most need to address is ignored but refuses to go away, occupying the space where creative ideas might otherwise flow.

-Because the creative process is so deeply personal and often intimately linked to an individual’s sense of self worth, perceived failure or lack of productivity can feel devastating.
-Depressive tendencies and poor self-esteem can make accessing and manifesting one’s innate talent a challenge that might seem insurmountable.
+Because the creative process is so deeply personal, and often intimately linked to our sense of self-worth, periods of struggle or perceived failure can feel devastating.
+Depressive tendencies and poor self-esteem can make accessing and expressing your innate gifts feel almost impossible.

-Therapy for artists is an opportunity to engage in self reflection that allows your authentic creative spirit to come to light in all of its multiplicity so you can manifest the work that is uniquely yours, however it takes shape.
+Therapy for artists is an invitation to engage in self-reflection, allowing your authentic creative spirit to emerge in all its multiplicity, so you can manifest the work that is uniquely yours, however it takes shape.

 Finding Your Voice & Clarifying Your Creative Vision